Google Tasman B3

 Elegant Design

-As part of the sustainable design features incorporated in this project, CP lockers were installed in the Fitness Center and Bike Room, while FRP was used throughout the kitchens.
+As part of the sustainable design features incorporated in this project, CP lockers were installed in the fitness center and bike room, while FRP was used throughout the kitchens.
 Abstracta Moow Sliding Marker Boards were incorporated into collaboration areas, and Carvart Glass Shower Enclosures added a touch of elegance to the design.

 Sustainablity